FaridZelli/ShadowsocksQuickDeployment/README.md

 - Device: eth0
 - Type: DHCP Client
 9. Verify that everything is detected and working properly.
 Now, it's time to make the switch:
-- Change the "lan" interface device from "eth0" to "eth1", leaving the gateway blank
+- Change the "lan" interface device from "eth0" to "eth1", while leaving the gateway blank
 - Change the "wan" interface device from "eth1" to "eth0"

 > If you've done everything correctly, you should be able to save and apply the changes without any warnings
-10. Connect the dongle to your router
+10. Connect the ethernet adapter to your router

 ---